SyneruJDorner/Camagru/README.md

 - Download XAMPP from the provided website
 - Install XAMPP on you PC
 - Place the downloaded Camagru folder into the installed path "C:\xampp\htdocs\"
-- Ensure less secure apps on gmail (as I used gmail for sending email)
+- Ensure less secure apps enabled on gmail (as I used gmail for sending email)

 - Next navigate to "C:\xampp\php\php.ini"
 - Look for the heading "[mail function]"